inspec/inspec-aws/docs/resources/aws_waf_size_constraint_sets.md

       its('size_constraint_set_ids') { should include 'SIZE_CONSTRAINT_SET_ID' }
     end

-### Ensure a size constraint set name is available..
+### Ensure a size constraint set name is available.

     describe aws_waf_size_constraint_sets do
         its('names') { should include 'SIZE_CONSTRAINT_SET_NAME' }